Hellboy1008/Hellboy1008.github.io/Creating Personal Github Site.md

 8. Create a new file and name it <font color = "orange">index.html</font>

-9. Add the following text to your "index.html" file
+9. Add the following text to your "index.html" file and replace the text with your personal information
 ```html
 <!DOCTYPE html>
 <html>